Gender

 WinnerBio

 I am a dedicated business student at Valencia College, where I maintain a 4.00 GPA while pursuing my passion for international business.
 Originally from Brazil, my academic journey began with studies in psychology and law, which have provided me with a deep understanding of human behavior and societal challenges.
 My international background, combined with a strong commitment to my Christian faith, inspires me to actively engage in community service and leadership initiatives.
-Through volunteer work with Campus Crusades for Christ, I have honed my skills in collaboration, empathy, and strategic thinking.
+Through volunteer work with Campus Crusades for Christ at their headquarters and as a campus leader, I have honed my skills in collaboration, empathy, and strategic thinking.
 As I continue to pursue higher education, I am eager to leverage my diverse experiences and academic excellence to contribute to meaningful change.
 I believe that my commitment to innovation, inclusivity, and community impact makes me a strong candidate for prospective scholarships.

 Education